 Decreased Cognitive function

 Not taking your puffers on time and because “they don’t do anything”?

-Always ask yourself Why am I Taking THIS medication?
-Taking medication without knowing what it is for or what it does may be one of the worst decisions you can make for your health.
+Always ask Why am I Taking THIS medication?
+Taking medication without knowing what it is for or what it does may be one of the worst decisions one can make for their health.

 There are a few different categories of respiratory drugs including:

 Combination Puffers (Mix of Corticosteroids with LABA or LAMA)

 The Short Acting Beta Agonists or Muscarinic medication is often referred to as Rescue Inhalers.
 General onset of action is <5 minutes.